ln-komandur/nextcloud-on-ubuntu/README.md

 `sudo apache2ctl -t`

-`sudo nano /etc/apache2/conf-available/servername.conf`   and added the line 'ServerName localhost' in this file
+`sudo nano /etc/apache2/conf-available/servername.conf`   and added the line `ServerName localhost` in this file

 `sudo a2enconf servername.conf`